Key Education Topics

 To discover resources on the following top education topics, use the databases indicated.

 Education Literature Intro

 The UC Libraries provide several index/databases for searching literature in education.
-The three primary education databases are ERIC, Education Index, and Educational Research Abstracts (ERA).
+The primary education databases are ERIC (via ProQuest) and Education Full Text (via EBSCOhost).
 Click the tabs above to find specific search tips for doing research with each database.
 Also, find several related psychology, social science and language/literacy databases under the "More Databases" or "Psychology" tabs above.
 Several of the related databases, such as PsycInfo, are searchable simultaneously with ERIC on the ProQuest platform.

 In addition, ERIC indexes Documents (known as "ERIC Documents") from hundreds of organizations producing education-related material.
 Document types include books, research syntheses, conference papers, technical reports, policy papers, and school district documents.
 Organizations providing non-journal content to ERIC include research foundations, federal and state agencies, policy organizations, university affiliates, and commercial publishers.

-All the primary education databases - ERIC, Ed Index, and ERA - and PsycInfo are linked from the EDP Library's homepage.
+All the primary education databases - ERIC.
+Ed Index and PsycInfo are linked from the EDP Library's homepage.

 How to Narrow Your Topic

 "I'm writing a paper on World War II."

 Often students start their research with a very general topic, even though they may realize the topic is too large to deal with in a 10-15 page paper.
 Faculty and librarians tell them, "You have to narrow this down."
 But how do you narrow a topic?